SuborbitalPigeon/chapter_image/text/image.md

 See [@fig:equalise] for an example of an ultrasound C-scan before and after equalisation, both global and local.
 In this case, the block size for the adaptive equalisation is such that the image is split into 8 × 8 blocks.
-It can be seen that the contrast between the background and the defects is higher, especially in the case of the image which has undergone local equalisation.
+It can be seen that the contrast between the background, and the defects is higher, especially in the case of the image which has undergone local equalisation.

 ![Histograms of image, and after global and local equalisation](images/equalise_hist.png){#fig:equalise_hist}